bullet-db/bullet-storm/README.md

 </plugin>
 ```

+### Storm 1.0 and below

+Since package prefixes changed from `backtype.storm` to `org.apache.storm` in Storm 1.0 and above, you will need to get the storm-0.10 version of Bullet if
+your Storm cluster is still not at 1.0 or higher.
+You simply use the storm-0.10 classifer when adding the dependency.

+Also, since storm-metrics and the Resource Aware Scheduler are not in Storm versions less than 1.0, there are changes in the Bullet settings.
+The settings
+that set the CPU and memory loads do not exist (so remove them from the config file).
+The setting to enable topology metrics and the topology scheduler are
+no longer present (you can still override these settings if you run a custom version of Storm by passing it to the storm jar command.
+[See below](#launch).)
+You can take a look the settings file on the storm-0.10 branch in the Git repo.

+If for some reason, you are running a version of Storm less than 1.0 that has the RAS backported to it and you wish to set the CPU and other settings, you will
+your own main class that mirrors the master branch of the main class but with backtype.storm packages instead.

 ## Launch

 If you have implemented your own main class (option 2 above), you just pass your main class to the storm executable as usual.
 If you are implementing a spout, here's an example of how you could launch the topology: